What is Hypnosis and what does it feel like?

 Conscious and Subconscious

 We have two parts of our mind – the conscious and the subconscious.
-Our subconscious keeps us ticking over, it keeps us breathing, it keeps our heart beating and everything else which our body does automatically, without you consciously requesting it does so.
-It’s crazy to think but around 95% of our mental activity takes places in the subconscious (also called the unconscious mind) so what it has stored in there is extremely important.
+Our subconscious keeps us ticking over, it keeps us breathing, it keeps our heart beating and everything else which our body does automatically, without you consciously requesting it.
+It’s crazy to think but around 95% of our mental activity takes place in the subconscious (also called the unconscious mind) so what it has stored in there is extremely important.

 Our conscious mind is the part which receives and screens information delivered to it from our senses (smell, taste, touch, sound and sight).
 The conscious mind sends that information to our subconscious for storage.
 A reference is created and every time we come across a similar event we know how to react/behave.

 Think about how children learn from adults.
 Children’s minds are very malleable, learning all the time and often they can pick up on a phobia from parents.
 Perhaps they see a negative reaction from a parent to a spider running across the carpet; their conscious mind relays the reaction of the parent back to their own unconscious, ready to be stored.
 Meaning the child may ‘learn’ to feel fearful of spiders too.